This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Leon

 ViaVia Leon: ViaVia Leon isn’t just a great place to party.
-The hostel itself is centrally located, the rooms are spacious and there is a great social atmosphere.
-This is a great place to stay if you want to meet other travelers.
-You can book ViaVia on Booking.com and Hostelworld
+The hostel itself is centrally located, the rooms are spacious and there is a great social atmosphere by the restaurant and bar which serves African, American, and Belgian cuisine.
+This is a great place to stay if you want to meet other travelers for a low price.
+A twin best only costs $10 USD.
+You can book ViaVia on Booking.com and Hostelworld.

 Move over San Juan del Sur there’s a new surf town in Nicaragua that’s gaining popularity.
 Popoyo is a (very) small beach town located on the west coast around 2 hours from San Juan del Sur.
 The town was made popular by surfers just like San Juan del Sur, however, it’s nowhere near as big and the surf is better!
 Imagine San Juan del Sur 20 years ago – that’s Popoyo now!